 13svnadmin setlog can be called in a way that bypasses the hook interface altogether.
-14You know-the collective term for all of her "fickle fingers."

 For folks using versions of Subversion earlier than 1.5, these tasks are a little more complicated.
-You can explicitly set a repository's UUID by piping a repository dump file stub that carries the new UUID specification through svnadmin load force-uuid REPOS-PATH.
+You can explicitly set a repository's UUID by piping a repository dump file stub that carries the new UUID specification through svnadmin load - -force-uuid REPOS-PATH.